Easy DIY Shiplap Kitchen Island for $65

 Go check out the YouTube video for a more in-depth look at how to add the shiplap-look to your space!
 This project really looked amazing after we finished our DIY marble countertops!

-Shiplap Kitchen Island FAQs
+Shiplap FAQs

 Is shiplap a dying trend?